 A certified healthcare reimbursement specialist ensures that health practitioners get paid.
 Read on to find out more about job duties, education options and certification requirements.
-Schools offering Medical Billing & Coding degrees can also be found in these popular choices.
+Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

 What Would My Job Duties as a Certified Healthcare Reimbursement Specialist Be?

 You properly code health diagnoses and managing the payment process for medical practitioners and facilities.
 You combine your knowledge of medical terminology and medical information technology to ensure that proper procedures and laws are followed to manage patient privacy while healthcare practitioners are reimbursed.
 You must also have the communications skills to interact with patients to address sensitive matters such as their health and finances.

 What Is the Process for Becoming Certified?

 To pass the certification exam, you must correctly answer at least 85% of the 800 questions to become certified.
 The exam is administered online.
 You must also maintain your membership within the organization and take 15 continuing education credits per year to maintain your certification.

 What Degree Program Can Help Prepare Me for the Exam?